-Liberties Press began as a kitchen-table operation in 2003 and has since grown to become Ireland’s leading independent publisher, with close to 200 titles in print and an active international presence.
-We publish the best writing from Ireland, both non-fiction and fiction, by authors ranging from presidents and taoisigh to debut literary novelists and performance poets.
-We are delighted that, after a number of difficult and turbulent years, there is a growing confidence among publishers and booksellers, with a number of new companies being set up.
-This all augurs well for the future.
+in 2003 and now lays claim to being Ireland’s leading independent publisher, with several hundred titles in print and an active international presence.
+We publish the best writing from Ireland, both non-fiction and fiction, by authors ranging from presidents and taoisigh to debut novelists and poets.
+Despite the dramatic and ongoing technological advances of recent years, people still love reading books – and physical, print-and-paper ones, at that.

-Good publishing is a creative endeavour, and the work of many hands: editors, designers, publicists, sales people, distributors and booksellers.
+Good publishing is a creative endeavour, and the work of many hands: editors, designers, illustrators, publicists, sales people, distributors and booksellers, as well as writers.
 It is a complicated and sometimes difficult business, but an important one.
-This is what motivates us in Liberties to continue to strive for the highest professional standards in everything we do.
-We hope you find something to interest you on our new, redesigned website.
-By buying from the site, you are supporting Irish jobs and Irish authors – and playing an active part in the multifaceted world of books.
+Here at Liberties, we strive for the highest professional standards in everything we do.
+We hope you find something to interest you in our new, redesigned website.
+By buying from the site, you are supporting an independent, Irish-owned company – and playing an active part in the multifaceted world of books.

 ‘Liberties’ was chosen for the place where we started: the west inner city of Dublin.
 But the name has at least three layers of meaning for us.
 First, it denoted an area where traders were granted liberty from certain taxes – and political interference – by the monarch in Anglo-Norman times.
 The Liberties was a form of free-trade area, outside the western gates of the city.
 This, together with the dynamism the Vikings had previously brought to the area, helped ensure that Dublin became an important commercial hub – which it remains today.